 Tanguar Haor, also called Tangua Haor is situated in Dharmapasha & Tahirpur Upazilas of Sunamganj, Sylhet.
 Lot of swamp area, river(most of the time remain water) makes Tanguar Haor.
 There are 46 villages in Tanguar Haor.
 It is about 100 km square.
 Tanguar Haor is the main source of earning for more than 45000 people.
 In 1999, the government of Bangladesh has declared that Tanguar Haor is an Ecologically Critical Area.
 And the government also take some steps to protect the wetland.
 You can visit Tanguar Haor two times.
 One in the rainy season and another is in winter.
 Two seasons give you two beautiful scenario.
 It also plays a very vital role in the fish production.
 That’s why it called ‘Mother Fishery’ of the country.
 Many types of plants species like Clematis cadmium, Nelumbo nucifera, Typha, etc. are presents there.

 06. Ali Amjad Clock Tower

-One of the most oldest clock tower of Bangladesh is Ali Amjad Clock Tower.
+One of the oldest clock towers of Bangladesh is Ali Amjad Clock Tower.
 It is called as the “Big Ben of Sylhet”.
 This popular attraction is located near to the Keane Bridge and circuit house, Sylhet city.
-In 1872, the father of Ali Amjad build it just two years before he was born.
-There having a cup of tea, you can see the amazing beauty of river and keane bridge.
+In 1872, the father of Ali Amjad builds it just two years before he was born.
+There having a cup of tea, you can see the amazing beauty of river and Keane bridge.
 It can easily assume as a church due to its structure.
 It is standing on one octal base.
 The clock has activated after long time break.
 It is one of the historical places of Sylhet city.
 On every Friday, many people go there with family.
-Specially the sunset looks so amazing from there.
+Especially the sunset looks so amazing from there.

 Hopefully, you like this post.
 If you think this article is helpful don’t forget to share with others.
 Subscribe us for latest news and updates.